evolvablehardware/BitstreamEvolution/README.md

   - [License](#license)

 ## Setup
+Instructions for setting up the hardware is available at [the Evolvable Hardware website](https://evolvablehardware.org/setup.html).

 Setting up BitstreamEvolution involves configuring the BitstreamEvolution core, the [Project Icestorm](http://www.clifford.at/icestorm/) tools, and the Arduino components.
 While BitstreamEvolution should run